 The Régie du logement is a provincial body that supervises the residential rental market and applies Quebec's housing laws and regulations.
 Its responsibilities include making decisions on requests submitted to it, informing people of their rights and obligations under residential leases and promoting good relations between landlords and tenants.

 The Régie du logement is the only body that can hear these kinds of cases:

-- cases about residential leases when the amount or value claimed is $70,000 or less
+- cases about residential leases when the amount or value claimed is less than $85,000

 - cases about setting the rent, renewing a lease, repossession of a dwelling, a subdivision, a change of use, a substantial enlargement of the dwelling, or about a lease for low rent housing.
 (The Régie has jurisdiction in all these cases no matter how much money is involved.)

 The Régie can also hear cases about these issues:

 - demolition of a dwelling in a municipality where no by-law covers the situation

 - sale or transfer of a building in a housing complex